capactio/capact/docs/investigation/multi-cluster/README.md

 ### Virtual-kubelet-based approaches

-[Virtual Kubelet (VK)](https://github.com/virtual-kubelet/virtual-kubelet) is a “Kubernetes kubelet implementation that masquerades as a kubelet to connect Kubernetes to other APIs” [3].
+[Virtual Kubelet (VK)](https://github.com/virtual-kubelet/virtual-kubelet) is a "Kubernetes kubelet implementation that masquerades as a kubelet to connect Kubernetes to other APIs".
 Admiralty, Tensile-kube, and Liqo, adopt this approach.

 #### Admiralty